Abludomelita obtusata

 Abludomelita obtusata is a brown colored species of amphipod crustacean.
 It may grow up to 9 mm long and lacks a rostrum.
 It lives in marine sediments of any grain size, but with a preference for a mud content of 10%–40%, around the coasts of the southern North Sea.

 Taxonomy

-Abludomelita obtusata is part of the Melitidae family and genus Abludomelita.
+Abludomelita obtusata is part of the family Melitidae and genus Abludomelita.
 Abludomelita obtusata was mentioned as Melita obtusata in previous literature, but then was put in the genus Abludomelita in 1981.

-Distribution and Habitat
+Distribution and habitat

-The species was found in high percentages in Belgium (35%), The United Kingdom (32%) and the Netherlands (19%).
+The species was found in high percentages in Belgium (35%), the United Kingdom (32%) and the Netherlands (19%).
 Prior to 1994, there was no obvious distribution pattern for Abludomelita obtusata.
-However, during 1994-2001, Abludomelita obtusata was observed near coastal zones of the North Sea and was also found on an eastern coastline of the North Sea, but less frequently.
+However, during 1994 to 2001, Abludomelita obtusata was observed near coastal zones of the North Sea and was also found on an eastern coastline of the North Sea, but less frequently.
 After 1994, the distribution and density of the species increased greatly.

 Temperature

 Abludomelita obtusata can reside in cold to moderate temperatures ranging from 0 to 12 degrees Celsius.
-However, the highest frequency of the species were found in a water temperature ranging from 11-14 degrees Celsius.
+However, the highest frequency of the species were found in a water temperature ranging from 11 to 14 degrees Celsius.